wavefrontHQ/integrations/README.md

 # Contributing

 We welcome pull requests!
-If you have created a dashboard and/or integration recipe that you would like to share with our community, you can either submit a pull request directly or contact support@wavefront.com.
+If you have created a dashboard and/or integration recipe that you would like to share with our community, you can submit a pull request.